naeimsalib/Personal-Handbook/README.md

 # What I am Working On Next
 A Search Button to look Up User Info, and Display it in a easy To manage UI.<br />
-How Will I implement it<br />
+How Will I implement it?<br />
 Save all of the Save data in a Hashmap ,were I store the Name Of the User as the Key<br />
 Launch a GUI with a JTable, to Display the User Information on a separate Window.<br />
 Next I will Create a "Search Button" , to Display a New Window to Show all of the Users Information.<br />
-How Will I implement it<br />
+How Will I implement it?<br />
 Retrieve the same HashMap From the Above Step, and Display all the Information of the User on a JTable on a new Window.<br />